AdrianArtacho/tesser_dynamic/README.md

 # README #

-Y si lo cambio ora vez?
+Y si lo cambio otra vez?

 ### What is this repository for? ###